Tyler Lockett Player Prop Bets for NFL Week 13 | Seattle vs. San Francisco 12/5/2021

 Matchup vs. San Francisco

-- Lockett has caught a touchdown pass versus the 49ers three times, and had multiple TDs in one of those games.
+- Lockett, in 10 matchups, had a touchdown catch three times.
+And he had multiple TDs in one of those three games.

 - Note: Lockett's stats vs. 49ers date back to 2016.

-- The 222.6 yards per game the 49ers are allowing through the air makes them the NFL's sixth-ranked pass defense.
+- The 49ers have the NFL's sixth-ranked pass defense this season, yielding 222.6 yards per game through the air.

-- At 1.4 passing TDs conceded per game, the 49ers defense is ranked seventh in the league.
+- The 49ers' defense is seventh in the league, allowing 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Football Team, Lockett was targeted five times and recorded three catches for 96 yards (32 yards per catch).
+- In last week's outing against the Football Team, Lockett was targeted five times, totaling 96 yards on three receptions (averaging 32 yards per grab).

-- Lockett has also added nine receptions for 234 yards during his last three games.
-He's been targeted 18 times, producing 78.0 yards per game.
+- Lockett has caught nine passes (18 targets) for 234 yards (78.0 per game) over his last three outings.

 Lockett's Seattle Teammates